gordonnguyen/connect-linkedin-chrome-extension/README.md

 # Connect LinkedIn Profiles Extension

-A chrome extension to connect profiles on LinkedIn by creating browsers tabs and automate the process.
+A Chrome extension to connect profiles on LinkedIn by creating browser tabs and automating the process.

 ## Getting Started

 ### Dependencies

-* Any chrominun based browser.
+* Any chromium-based browser.

 ### Installing